Pine Mountain Settlement School

 Southern Mountain Handicraft Guild

-TAGS: Southern Mountain Handicraft Guild, Helen Dingman, Marguerite Butler, Glyn Morris, Asheville (NC) Normal and Associated Schools, Crossnore (NC) School, Inc., Diocese of Southwestern Virginia, Dorland-Bell School, Mountain Cabin Quilters, Penland (NC) Weavers and Pottery, Pinnacle Handcrafts, The Spinning Wheel
+TAGS: Admin general correspondence external 1932, Southern Mountain Handicraft Guild, Helen Dingman, Marguerite Butler, Glyn Morris, Asheville (NC) Normal and Associated Schools, Crossnore (NC) School, Inc., Diocese of Southwestern Virginia, Dorland-Bell School, Mountain Cabin Quilters, Penland (NC) Weavers and Pottery, Pinnacle Handcrafts, The Spinning Wheel

 CORRESPONDENTS: RSVPs to Fall 1932 Guild Meeting at PMSS